 However, if you have indeed vanquished him, (and many congratulations if that is the case!) and you would like to go about retrieving your parents, please come visit me in my office at Hogwarts.

-As always, I wish you the best of luck, and a very happy birthday,
+Wishing you the best of luck as well as a very happy birthday,

 Albus Percival Wulfric Brian Dumbledore

-Headmaster of Hogwarts School of Witchcraft and Wizardry
+Headmaster of Hogwarts School of Witchcraft and Wizardry, etc.